Belcarra/pi_rtl_433/README-raspbian.md

 ```
 ## rtl\_433

-A Dockerfile and build for an rtl\_433 image that works correctly on Raspbian.
+See the rtl\_433 directory for a Dockerfile and build for an rtl\_433 image that works correctly on Raspbian.

 Versions of rtl\_433 prior to (about) 2021-02 have a bug that prevents rtl\_433
 from exiting cleanly on some async timeouts.
 Current (2021-02 and newer) versions